Teaching for our Programs

 Vanderbilt Summer Academy — VSA is a residential program for students going into grades 7-12.
 Sessions are divided by grade.
 Rising 7-8th graders stay for one week in June, followed by the 9-10th graders for the next two weeks.
 Our oldest students (grades 11-12) stay for three weeks in July.
 Classes meet weekdays from about 8:45AM – 3:45PM.
 Our second and third sessions also require a 10:00AM – 12:00PM Saturday commitment.

-PTY offers classes to gifted students in grades K-12.
+PTY offers classes to academically advanced students in grades K-12.
 Our students typically rank in the 95th percentile or higher on a nationally normed ability or achievement assessment, out-of-level assessment, or college entrance exam.
 Thus our courses are…

 - Accelerated: Students take one course while they are with us, learning in depth material at a faster pace and more advanced level (about 3 grades) than in a typical classroom.